 The Bay Run Around Iron Cove

-The Bay Run is a classic circular walking trail around Iron Cove in Sydney’s inner west, passing through seven different suburbs.
+The Bay Run is a well-loved circular walking trail that loops around Iron Cove in Sydney’s inner west, winding through seven different suburbs.

-While it might not be Sydney’s most scenic walking track, the Bay Run is a hugely popular trail with cyclists, runners, joggers, walkers, and parents with prams.
+Though it may not boast the most spectacular scenery in Sydney, the Bay Run remains a favourite among cyclists, runners, joggers, walkers, and parents with prams.

 The Bay Run